-- Choosing an appropriate location for the logical log See "Location of Logical-Log Files." - Monitoring the logical-log file status See "Identification of Logical-Log Files" on page 13-2. - Allocating an appropriate amount of disk space for the logical log See "Size of the Logical Log" on page 13-3. - Allocating additional log files whenever necessary See "Allocating Log Files" on page 14-9. - Backing up the logical-log files to media See "Backing Up Logical-Log Files" on page 14-4 and "Freeing of Logical-Log Files" on page 13-5. - Managing logging of blobspaces and sbspaces See "Logging Blobspaces and Simple Large Objects" on page 13-6 and "Logging Sbspaces and Smart Large Objects" on page 13-7.
+- Choosing an appropriate location for the logical log See "Location of logical-log files." - Monitoring the logical-log file status See "Identification of logical-log files" on page 13-2. - Allocating an appropriate amount of disk space for the logical log See "Size of the logical-log file" on page 13-3. - Allocating additional log files whenever necessary See "Allocate log files" on page 14-8. - Backing up the logical-log files to media See "Back up logical-log files" on page 14-3 and "Freeing of logical-log files" on page 13-5. - Managing logging of blobspaces and sbspaces See "Log blobspaces and simple large objects" on page 13-6 and "Log sbspaces and smart large objects" on page 13-7.

-Location of Logical-Log Files
+Location of logical-log files

 When the database server initializes disk space, it places the logical-log files and the physical log in the root dbspace.
 You have no control over this action.
 To improve performance (specifically, to reduce the number of writes to the root dbspace and minimize contention), move the logical-log files out of the root dbspace to a dbspace on a disk that is not shared by active tables or the physical log.
-See "Moving a Logical-Log File to Another Dbspace" on page 14-13.
+See "Moving a logical-log file to another dbspace" on page 14-13.

 To improve performance further, separate the logical-log files into two groups and store them on two separate disks (neither of which contains data).
-For example, if you have six logical-log files, you might locate files 1, 3, and 5 on disk 1, and files 2, 4, and 6 on disk 2.
-This arrangement improves performance because the same disk drive never has to handle writes to the current logical-log file and backups to tape at the same time.
+For example, if you have six logical-log files, you might locate files 1, 3, and 5 on disk 1, and files

+2, 4, and 6 on disk 2.
+This arrangement improves performance because the same disk drive never is required to handle writes to the current logical-log file and backups to tape at the same time.

-The logical-log files contain critical information and should be mirrored for maximum data protection.
+The logical-log files contain critical information and must be mirrored for maximum data protection.
 If you move logical-log files to a different dbspace, plan to start mirroring on that dbspace.

-Identification of Logical-Log Files
+Identification of logical-log files